ziemowit-s/slurm_scripts/README.md

 - Access to a computing cluster with `sbatch` command available.
 - Permissions to submit and cancel jobs in the cluster.
-- change the Python source path in the `run_jupyter.sh` script, which will load environment which contains jupyter
+- change the Python source path in the `python-notebook.slurm` script, which will load environment which contains Jupyter

 ## Usage